-SYM SENS EXAM

-SELF-REGULATION AND INTEREST IN THE WORLD

-1. Interacts calmly with child, able to wait for child's responses
+SYM SENS EXAM SELF-REGULATION AND INTEREST IN THE WORLD 1.
+Interacts calmly with child, able to wait for child's responses 2.

-4 2.
 Shows pleasant or animated, happy affect throughout play Scoring: 0 = flat, somber, or depressed affect 1 = content, but neutral 2 = happy and animated with warm and engaging smiles 3.
-Is sensitive and responsive to child's need for touch by stroking or touching child in pleasurable ways and/or encourages child to explore textured toys.
-4. Provides pleasurable movement experiences to the child or encourages movement exploration Total For Self-Regulation and Interest in the World FORMING RELATIONSHIPS, ATTACHMENT, AND ENGAGEMENT 5.
-Is relaxed during interchange with child, not overly attentive to child's every action.
-6. Looks at child with affection, showing a warm connection.
-7. Enjoys being with and playing with the child through smiles or a joyful look and emits a sense of warmth by providing inviting gestures.
-Keep in mind cultural differences in how this may be expressed.
-8. Is overly anxious in attachment to child, overwhelming child with affectionate touching OR is not comfortable showing feelings and relating warmly and intimately with child, appearing overly vigilant towards child.
-(Circle which one.)
-Scoring: 0 = many times 1 = sometimes 2 = briefly or not at all Total for Forming Relationships, Attachment, and Engagement TWO-WAY, PURPOSEFUL COMMUNICATION 9.
-Allows child to decide on the play topic, to initiate play and explore toys in ways that the child seeks or needs.
-10. Responds to child's wishes, intentions, and actions in a contingent way, building on how the child wishes to play.
-For example, child may hand toy to parent, and parent responds by taking it and saying something about the toy, then gives the child an opportunity to respond to what they just did.
-Scoring: 0 = consistently does opposite to what baby seeks, misreads child's cues, changing activity from what child wants to do.
+Is sensitive and responsive to child's need for touch by stroking or touching child in pleasurable ways and/or encourages child to explo re textured toys.
+Total For Self-Regulation and Interest in the World FORMING RELATIONSHIPS, ATTACHMENT, AND ENGAGEMENT 4.
+Is relaxed during interchange with child, not overly attentive to child d's every action.
+5. Looks at child with affection, showing a warm connection.
+6. Enjoys being with and playing with the child through smiles or a joy look and emits a sense of warmth by providing inviting gestures.
+Ke eep in mind cultural differences in how this may be expressed.
+7. Maintains a verbal or visual connection with child, showing clear availability and interest in the child.
+Child may move away from caregiver to explore room, yet the caregiver maintains connection to) the child across space through gestures, vocalizations, and facial expressions.
+Total for Forming Relationships, Attachment, and Engagement TWO-WAY, PURPOSEFUL COMMUNICATION 8.
+Allows child to decide on the play topic, to initiate play and explore ; toys in ways that the child seeks or needs.
+9. Responds to child's wishes, intentions, and actions in a contingent wa - building on how the child wishes to play.
+For example, child may ha toy to parent, and parent responds by taking it and saying something · about the toy, then gives the child an opportunity to respond to what t they just did.
+Scoring: 0 = consistently does opposite to what baby seeks, misreads chi ild's cues, changing activity from what child wants to do.
 1 = misreads child's signals about 25 to 50% of time changing activity or toy while at other times reads child's signals accurately.
-2 = responds to child's signals in appropriate way most of time (up to 75% time responsive to child), staying on the activity that the child has chosen.
+2 = responds to child's signals in appropriate way most of time to 75% time responsive to child), staying on the activity that the child has about ıt the child has chosen.
+10. Predominately handles toys, engaging in parallel play and removing 5 1